Arabic Women's Writing: Theories and Practices

 • Exercise time management in the conception, formulation, substantiation and revision of an argument

-This course will be taught over 20 weeks with a 2 hour weekly lecture and a 1 hour weekly seminar/tutorial.
+This module will be taught over 20 weeks with a 1-hour lecture and a 1-hour seminar per week.

 Scope and syllabus